Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Summary

 \begin{itemize}

+\item When $\ell \simeq d$, numerical issues can arise in that a crack deflects away from inclusions even though our problem setup is entirely symmetric.
+Finite-element discretization likely plays a role as well: a slightly skewed crack path due to element bias can be amplified by elastic mismatch (as well as wave propagation) when approaching an inclusion.
+Therefore, caution must be taken in applying PF models to study heterogeneous materials; when possible, it is desired to ensure that the scale of heterogeneity is much larger than $\ell$.

+\item Changing $\ell$ does not change appreciably the size of the effective K-dominant zone ($D_K$), but it does change the size of the PF-regularized zone.

-\item In the context of fracture, there is an interplay between the size of the inclusion and that of the K-dominance zone.
-Fixing the volume fraction of inclusions and matching the inclusion size $d$ with the size of the K-dominance zone ($D_K$) leads to the best toughening outcome.
-Conversely, varying the volume fraction of inclusions, a lower volume fraction configuration can lead to a better toughening outcome if and only if those inclusions are configured appropriately with their size approaching from above the size of the K-dominance zone.
+\item Results from using $\ell_0$ and $\ell_0/3$ both suggest an interesting size interplay between the size of the inclusion and that of the K-dominant zone in the presence of elastic and toughness contrast.
+Fixing the area fraction of inclusions and matching the inclusion size $d$ with the size of the K-dominant zone ($D_K$) appears to give the best toughening outcome.
+This size interplay between $d$ and $D_K$ is still operative when there is only elastic contrast.

-\item The size of the K-dominance zone can therefore be viewed as the minimum size for an inclusion to interact effectively with a crack.
-Therefore, to toughen a piece of brittle solid, it is more efficient to increase the number of inclusions available to interact effectively with a crack (i.e., inclusion size being no smaller than that of the K-dominance zone).
+\item For scenarios where elastic contrast is present, the size of the K-dominant zone may be viewed as the minimum size for an inclusion to interact effectively with a crack.
+Therefore, to toughen a material in these scenarios, it is more efficient to increase the number of inclusions available to interact effectively with a crack (i.e., so long as $d \geq D_K$).

-\item Changing the inclusion material can change the size of the K-dominance zone, the amount of toughening, and the crack trajectory (e.g., the amount of crack deflection).
-However, it does not remove the size interplay between the inclusion and the K-dominance zone. \end{itemize}

-Our work reveals the connection between the toughening effectiveness and the mesoscale size interplay between $d$ and $D_K$, thereby opening a venue for the rational design of functional (meta-)materials that optimally balance the tradeoff between strength, stiffness, and toughness.

-Looking ahead, we discuss several exciting research directions.
-The first one is extending to study the scenario where a crack can interact with multiple arrays of inclusions.
-In particular, when neighboring inclusions are close enough to induce stress modulations within the K-dominance zone, the crack trajectory may change and lead to a different toughening outcome.
-Experiments from \cite{liu2020high} demonstrated that the toughening outcome under a single void array is quantitatively different from that under multiple void arrays and that void-void interactions play an important role in this regard.
-It will be interesting to check how translatable their observation is to our work, where inclusions are not voids but are made of different materials.